UnSciPreneur/e2eBridge/README.md

 ### Configuring Kibana

 **Note:** Before configuring Kibana it might be necessary to actually import (some) data.
-Else certain fields are not available and some visualizations cannot be imported!
+Else certain indices/fields are not available and some visualizations cannot be imported!

+### Setting up index patterns

+We recommend to set up four index patterns:
+   * `blocks`
+   * `transactions`
+   * `contracts`
+   * `*`
+The patterns one through three correspond to exactly one type each.
+The fourth pattern comprises all types (which then can be internally distinguished by the field `_type`.)

-Now we import the visualizations and dashboards over the web GUI.
+Next we import the visualizations and dashboards over the web GUI.
 The config files can be found in `config/ethereum/visualizations.json` and `config/ethereum/dashboards.json`

 ### Discovery with Kibana